Part one, if you missed it, lives here. Onward and upward (again)!

 Denver is beautiful, clean, unique, cycle friendly, and full of characters.
 On that walk, we found dancing Jesus guy, a free concert about to start, a robot street performer, and much more I’m forgetting.
 Another thing I’m not accustomed to is the casual attitude to marijuana.
 People were smoking it all over.
-What’s more surprising that each one of them had their custom rolling papers.
-Now, I’ve never been completely averse to marijuana, as I’ve often times taken it in the form of CBD after buying from here.
 The dispensaries have club cards.
 Even my friend, who is fairly allergic to the smoke produced, is just like, eh, it’s fine, it’s great for the state, I just try to stay upwind.
 It seems like a much more reasonable way to treat the substance considering it’s essentially alcohol for people that would rather zone out and eat chips.

 Anyhoo, we hung back at the hotel to change.
 I actually put on just a little bit of makeup and used my hairbrush, first and last time of the trip, heh.
 Once we were fancied up, we grabbed a few drinks at a “speakeasy”.
 I ordered an old-old fashioned and spent the rest of the early evening drinking delicious whiskey drinks and eating fried things at Green Russell.

 Bathroom selfie as proof of said dressing up.
 Keeping it klassy with a K around here…

 We wandered around a bit looking for dinner, and finally settled on Stout Street Social.
 We started with the kimchi fries (very much do recommend… they were great!) and Zliten and I split one very delicious burger and side salad.
 After a few more bevvies and chatter, we looked for one more place to end the evening and it was like Goldilocks.